-I am one of the founding and coordinating members of the Hawaiʻi School Kids Investigating Language in Life and Society (HI-SKILLS).
-HI-SKILLS is an after-school program for Hawaiʻi’s school kids that puts kids at the center of linguistic discovery while learning valuable research skills.
+Hawaiʻi School Kids Investigating Language in Life and Society (HI-SKILLS) is an after-school program that puts students at the center of linguistic discovery while learning valuable research skills.
 Our workshops give participants the chance to appreciate the role of language in society, create their own language projects, and, of course, have fun!